erickbytes/lofipython/content/blog/how-i-converted-my-wordpress-blog-to-pelican.rst

 **Moving From Wordpress Was Easy With Pelican**

 I did thorough `research into Python static site generators <https://lofipython.com/a-brief-summary-of-promising-python-static-site-generators>`__ before choosing Pelican.
-The benefits of Pelican include a wordpress import CLI that makes it easy to quickly compile an an alternative MVP to move your blog from Wordpress.
+The benefits of Pelican include a Wordpress import CLI that makes it easy to quickly compile an an alternative MVP to move your blog from Wordpress.
 Pelican is an obvious choice for static site generation in the Python ecosystem.
 After 17 months of using it, I can safely say I'm happy with the decision!

 **Supplementary Reading**